 - Encyclopedia of Advertising -REF HF5803 .
 A38 - Eds.
 John McDonough and the Museum of Broadcast Communications, and Karen Egolf from Advertising Age.
-This more specific 3 volume encyclopedia contains articles on all things to do with advertising including ethics, government regulation, media, and retail advertising.
+This more specific three volume encyclopedia contains articles concerning advertising including ethics, government regulation, media, and retail advertising.

-- The Palgrave Macmillan Dictionary of Finance, Investment, and Banking - REF HG 15.
-B36 - Over 5,000 terms commonly used in business.
+- The Palgrave Macmillan Dictionary of Finance, Investment, and Banking - REF HG 151.
+B36 2010

 |Librarian Talk... about Finding Journal, Magazine, and Newspaper Articles!